• Skip to primary navigation

 Yes, you can easily make these enchiladas vegan by swapping the cheese and sour cream for plant-based alternatives.

-I hope you enjoy this jackfruit enchilada recipe as much as we do.
+I hope you enjoy this meat-free jackfruit enchilada recipe as much as we do.
 If you do make this recipe, don’t forget to tag me on Instagram!

-jackfruit enchilada
+jackfruit enchiladas

 This jackfruit enchilada recipe is a delicious meat-free twist on traditional enchiladas.
 A hearty and flavoursome Mexican-inspired dish.